 GPT.
 The latter images are not compatible with Raspberry Pi 4.

 Compactparameter specifies that the image can fit on an 8 GB device (Compression was used).
 This is required if you want to apply the FFU image to a drive that has less than 14 GB of available space.

 ARM32parameters indicate the architecture of the installed image.
 This can be omitted if an ARM64 image was used.

 The command above tells the tool to create a FFU image at

-disk 2, and that the GPT partition scheme and LZX compression have been used when installing the ARM64 WIM image.
+disk 2, and that the GPT partition scheme and LZX compression have been used when the ARM64 WIM image was installed.

 The version of DISM that comes bundled with Windows may fail to capture a FFU image with Error code: 50.
 If that happens, you'll have to download and use the DISM version from Windows ADK: https://docs.microsoft.com/en-us/windows-hardware/get-started/adk-install